-Everyone who learns and teaches languages knows the efforts needed for that affair.
-When I started to teach ancient languages in theological faculty, I decided to write article for students to motivate them for learning and in the same time to narrate how I myself have come to learn and teach them.
-In this paper [19] "How to learn (ancient) languages" I tried to persuade one to find positivistic approach in what actually are most negative conditions where we come in the completely new and unknown world of the new language.
-I advocated for what I called starting journey paradigm where our attention is not turned to the remaining (undone) part of started journey but only to present and already done.
-We exclude future in order to think positively about present.
-Just future would rise in us negative attitude when always before us the way in too far and unknown goal seen, and for that reason we should build temporary habitation equipped with all necessary tools, what we call journey start paradigm.
-We may recall Descartes decision for necessity of temporary habitation building for his new philosophical system [4].
+Everyone who learns and/or teaches languages knows the efforts needed for that affair.
+When I started to teach ancient languages in the theological faculty of the University of Latvia, I decided to write article for students to motivate them for learning and in the same time to narrate how I myself have come to learn and teach languages.
+In this paper [19] "How to learn (ancient) languages" I tried to persuade one to find a positivistic approach in what actually are most negative conditions where we come in the completely new and unknown world of the new language.
+I advocated for what I called starting journey paradigm where our attention is not turned to the remaining (undone) part of the started journey but only to the present and already done.
+We are to exclude future, mostly unknown, in order to think positively about present.
+Just the future, and fear along with it, would rise in us negative attitude when always before us the way in too far and unknown goal is unseen, and for that reason we should build temporary habitation equipped with all necessary tools for study, what we call journey start paradigm.
+We may recall Descartes decision for necessity of building of a temporary habitation for his new philosophical system [4].
 This my article was indented to be given students for reading when starting to learn languages.
-But I never much advocated my students for reading of this article, because I saw that much exercise of the sort done in start may turn students weak motifs for running away rather to rouse their interests.
-I always must recall myself that I wrote article after, but they must read it before.
+But I never much advocated my students for to read this article, because I saw that much exercise of the sort done in the start may turn students' weak motifs for running away rather to rouse their interests.
+I always must recall myself that I wrote the article after, but they must read it before.
 That is that big gap which divides us objectively.
 The same mystical gap that divides the one who have come to knowledge from the all unenlightened ones.

 The next what I found out was to find some retreat in case my effort were unproductive.
 For that reason I elaborated two principles.
-First was live language principle, what stated that in all my classes students should be in contact with language they are learning and this contact should prevail.
-That means that I can't much time waste for explanations about language, but language should almost without interruptions sound in the ears of my students and in mouths in my students.
+The first was the live language principle, what stated that in all my classes students should be in contact with the language they are learning and this contact should prevail.
+That means that I can't too much time waste for explanations about language, but language should almost without interruptions sound in the ears of my students and from the mouths of my students.
 The second retreat principle was to give students some positive side effect compensation.
 What I mean by it?
-In case I am bad teacher of languages because I myself am mathematician with physicist's education and with bad marks in whatever linguistic subjects in the school and I have been unsuccessful in my undertaking to enlighten theological students in Biblical languages, then at least I teach them to think logically, I explain logical structure of languages and thus highly logically organized building of our cognitive ability, I teach them to formulate thoughts in organized patterns, I teach them to discover that whatever worth of reading in the past are written according such patterns.
+In case I am a bad teacher of languages because I myself am a mathematician with physicist's education and with bad or mediocre marks in whatever linguistic subjects in the school and supposedly I have been unsuccessful in my undertaking to enlighten theological students in Biblical languages, then at least I teach them to think logically, I explain logical structure of the language and thus highly logically organized building of our cognitive ability, I teach them to formulate thoughts in organized patterns, I teach them to discover that whatever worth of reading in the past are written according such excessively highly organized patterns.

-The next step I started to prepare electronic tools for support of my teaching.
+The next step was I started to prepare electronic tools for support of my teaching.
 First tool was simple tutorial for Biblical Greek [20].
-To distinguish myself from other similar tutorials I supported all original Greek text with parallel Latin text.
+To distinguish myself from other similar tutorials I supported all original Ancient Greek text with parallel Latin text.
 Why Latin?
-The course was for students of Biblical Greek.
-But that was my invention in favor to overcome mystical language study threshold.
+The course was for students of Biblical Greek!
+But that was my invention in favor to overcome the mystical language study threshold.